Silphid/silphid.jekyll/_posts/2018-04-22-abstraction.md

 In other words, the power of an interface resides in its simplicity.
 Small *is* indeed beautiful.

-One of the simplest — almost deceivingly simple — interfaces in the CLR is `IDisposable`, which only exposes a single `Dispose()` method without parameters.
+One of the simplest — almost deceivingly simple — interfaces in the .NET CLR is `IDisposable`, which only exposes a single `Dispose()` method without parameters.
 It is not in itself rich or expressive; however, it is precisely *this* simplicity which makes it so powerful.
-Hundreds of CLR types implement it; the using statement leverages it; even the designers of Reactive Extensions have selected it as the tool of choice for unsubscribing from arbitrarily complex chains of observables.
+Hundreds of .NET types implement it; the `using` statement leverages it; even the designers of Reactive Extensions have selected it as the tool of choice for unsubscribing from arbitrarily complex chains of observables.
 It is so useful that I plan on dedicating an entire post to it in the future.

-The most abstract interface; however, would be an empty one — without any method or property — whose sole presence on a type is sufficient enough to convey meaning.
+The most abstract interface; however, would be an empty one — without any method or property — whose sole presence on a type is sufficient to convey meaning.
 Such constructs are called *marker interfaces*, because they *mark* a type as requiring special treatment, whatever that means in that context.

 Those ideas of minimalism and simplicity will become crucial when we tackle Fluent APIs in a future article and examine how to create concise and expressive syntaxes using decorators and extension methods.